 What Is Radon Gas?

-Radon Gas is an odourless and colourless gad that you cannnot see, smell or taste, however radon is a radioactive gas that requires special equipment to detect it.
-Radon is a gas which can be found everywhere, though some parts of the country in particular are more likely to have higher exposure levels than other areas.
+Radon Gas is an odourless and colourless gas that you cannnot see, smell or taste, however, radon is a radioactive gas that requires special equipment to detect it.
+Radon is a gas which can be found everywhere, though some parts of the country, in particular, are more likely to have higher exposure levels than other areas.
 Radon gas forms naturally from the rocks and soil found everywhere in the UK.
 The levels are very low in the air outside but can be higher inside buildings.

 So what should you do if during your solicitor’s enquiries you find your potential new home is in a radon affected area?